Fun Fact:

 Battery and Connectivity Improvements

-These aren’t headline features, but they quietly reduce friction.
-And in wearable tech, friction is often what determines whether a device gets used daily or left in a drawer.
+These aren’t headline features.
+But in wearable tech, friction is often what determines whether a device gets used daily or ends up in a drawer after two weeks — and Gen 2 quietly removes several of those friction points.

 Gen 1 and Gen 2 Availability